 The Pros and Cons of Paying Off a 0% Interest Loan Early

 Sometimes, we get lucky and are offered a 0% interest rate promo for a specific term.
-This rate is frequently seen at auto dealers, mattress stores, furniture stores, and for credit card promotions.
+This rate is frequently seen with auto loans, mattress stores, furniture stores, and for credit card promotions.
 For these big-ticket items, paying no interest could mean a massive savings on each payment.

 For loans that have an interest rate above 0%, paying them off early (provided there are no pre-payment fees) is a no-brainer: you’re saving money on interest payments and contributing more to the principal each month.

 However, should you ever pay off a 0% interest loan early?
 Assuming you are capable of paying the balance before deferred interest sets in, why pay off the loan before the term ends?

 ✓ #1: If you can afford it, paying off debt can free up cash in the future.